Hapi-Headstart/happier-logins/README.md

 # happier-logins

-Lets create a responsive login page using hapi for future templates
+A responsive login page using Hapi and Jade.
+Use as a template to get a headstart!

+TODO: Bell, Passport and Hapi-auth-cookie, for login/third party authentication.